Spring Garden Revival

 Integrated Pest Management & Plant Health Care Standards for Milton's Climate Zone 6b

-Integrated Pest Management (IPM) is the standard for plant health care in Milton’s USDA Zone 6b.
-Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air circulation, and water at the base to avoid leaf wetness.
+Integrated Pest Management (IPM) is the standard for plant health in Milton's USDA Zone 6b.
+Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air flow, and water at the base to avoid leaf wetness.
 Mechanical controls include hand-weeding and shallow cultivation, while biological controls encourage beneficial insects like ladybugs.
-Chemical controls are a last resort, with organic options preferred and all applications following MA Dept Agricultural Resources licensing and notification requirements.
-Common local pests include Japanese beetles (June-July), slugs (moist soils), powdery mildew (late summer), aphids, and deer browsing.
-Sanitize tools with 70% isopropyl alcohol or 10% bleach solution for 30 seconds after use, and dispose of diseased material in sealed bags to landfill.
-Maintain records of pesticide use and observe re-entry intervals of 12-24 hours as required by state law.
+Chemical controls are a last resort, with organic options preferred.
+Common pests include Japanese beetles (June-July), slugs (moist soils), powdery mildew (late summer), aphids, and deer browsing.
+Commercial pesticide applicators must be licensed by the MA Dept Agricultural Resources, follow notification and record-keeping rules, and observe re-entry intervals of 12-24 hours.
+Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds and dispose of diseased material in sealed bags to landfill.

 Seasonal Maintenance Calendar & Weather Coordination for Milton's Growing Conditions